MicrosoftDocs/defender-docs/defender-endpoint/linux-install-with-ansible.md

     Defender for Endpoint on Linux can be deployed from one of the following channels:
     - *insiders-fast*, denoted as `[channel]`
     - *insiders-slow*, denoted as `[channel]`
-    - production, denoted by the version name (see [Linux Software Repository for Microsoft Products](/linux/packages))
+    - *prod*, denoted as `[channel]` using the version name (see [Linux Software Repository for Microsoft Products](/linux/packages))

     Each channel corresponds to a Linux software repository.

     The choice of the channel determines the type and frequency of updates that are offered to your device.
-Devices in *insiders-fast* are the first ones to receive updates and new features, followed later by *insiders-slow*, and lastly by production builds.
+Devices in *insiders-fast* are the first ones to receive updates and new features, followed later by *insiders-slow*, and lastly by *prod*.

     In order to preview new features and provide early feedback, it's recommended that you configure some devices in your enterprise to use either *insiders-fast* or *insiders-slow*.